Published on May 15th, 2017 | by Bobby Mathews0

 This Week in Pro Wrestling Stories: May 8, 2017

-Today is Ron Simmons’s birthday.
+On the day of this writing, it is Ron Simmons’s birthday.
 After a stellar college football career that saw Simmons finish ninth in the Heisman Trophy voting, the future Faarooq played football for the Cleveland Browns and then spent some time in the Canadian Football League and the short-lived USFL.
 He embraced pro wrestling in 1987, going on to form a tag team with Butch Reed: Doom.
 Wrestling under masks in the NWA/WCW, the pair captured the world tag team titles and engaged in high-profile feuds with the Four Horsemen, Rock & Roll Express, and Steiner Brothers.
 The bouts with the latter still hold up today as hard-hitting, extremely athletic affairs.

 Trivia: Doom is actually the first team recognized as WCW tag team champions, as the promotion was separating itself from the NWA at the time.